EAST ADELAIDE PODIATRY

 East Adelaide Podiatry is committed to providing high-quality foot care to the community.
 Located in a medical-oriented district, providing solutions for your feet and your active lifestyle.

 No referral is required.
 East Adelaide Podiatry offer you experienced & friendly service.
-With nearly 30 years of clinical experience in the profession you can be guaranteed of quality & timely outcomes.
+With 30 years of clinical experience in the profession you can be guaranteed of quality & timely outcomes.